percona/ivee-docs/docs/features/backups.md

 ## Backup Configuration and Schedule

 The frequency and retention period of your backups depend on the tier you choose.
 For example, in a free tier we take backups every 6 hours and store them for 3 days.
-Whereas for production workloads, we backups are stored every 5 minutes and kept for 30 days.
+Whereas for production workloads, backups are stored every 5 minutes and kept for 30 days.

 This means that in the unlikely event of data loss, you can quickly restore your database to a recent state,